creativeprojects/resticprofile/README.md

 * `system`: if you need to access some system or protected files.
 You will need to run resticprofile with `sudo` on unixes and with elevated prompt on Windows (please note on Windows resticprofile will ask you for elevated permissions automatically if needed)

-* *empty*: resticprofile will try its best guess based on how you started it (with sudo or as a normal user)
+* *empty*: resticprofile will try its best guess based on how you started it (with sudo or as a normal user) and fallback to `user`

+#### schedule-log

+Allow to redirect all output from resticprofile and restic to a file

 #### schedule